ajalt/clikt/docs/whyclikt.md

 There are existing Kotlin libraries for creating command line interfaces, and many Java libraries work in Kotlin as well.
-However, none of them had all of the following features:
+However, none of them had all the following features:

 * Unrestricted composability of commands
 * Fully static type safety for parameters